Liz Jones (theatre director)

 Elizabeth May Jones AO (born 1946), best known as Liz Jones, is an Australian theatre director and artistic director of La Mama Theatre in Melbourne.

 Career

 Jones graduated from the Australian National University (ANU) in 1965 with a Bachelor of Arts degree.
 In 1996 ANU conferred on her an honorary doctorate of laws.

 Jones joined La Mama Theatre in 1973 as a performer and administrator and acted in a number of productions.
-She took over from Betty Burstall as artistic director in late 1976 and has remained in that role ever since.
+She took over from Betty Burstall as artistic director in late 1976 and remained in that role until 2023.
 In 1985 in an effort to redress gender balance, she found six women directors to workshop plays, half of them by women.

 She won a Churchill Fellowship in 1999, enabling her to observe the cultural significance of theatre in the United Kingdom, Ireland, Germany, France, Spain and the USA.

 Since the fire that destroyed the La Mama Theatre in Carlton in May 2018, Jones has been involved in fundraising.
 The theatre was rebuilt and re-opened in late 2021.